epistemex/dashboard/README.md

 Features
 --------

-- Build sliders, drop-downs, checkboxes, text-boxes, custom text and buttons (no radios for now)
+- Build sliders, drop-downs, checkboxes, text-boxes, custom text, images and buttons (no radios for now)
 - Interconnects events and handles all controls for you - just read the value in your callback
 - Values can be set manually, and controls can be enabled or disabled.
 - Slider supports value transformation (f.ex. converting its value into text etc.)